Nominations Now Open

-Named after renowned violinist Johann Peter Salomon, one of the founding members of the Philharmonic Society in 1813, the £1000 Salomon Prize will be awarded each year to an individual musician who has shown commitment and dedication above and beyond the expected service asked by their orchestra over a single concert season.
+Named after renowned violinist Johann Peter Salomon, one of the founding members of the Philharmonic Society in 1813, the Salomon Prize is awarded each year to an individual musician who has shown commitment and dedication above and beyond the expected service asked by their orchestra over a single concert season.
 They will have been 'an inspiration to their fellow colleagues and engendered a greater spirit of teamwork within the orchestra’.

 Many thanks to David and Selina Marks for supporting the award.